 We will teach you strengthening and stretching exercises to perform at home.
-These exercises will be specific for your needs; if you do them as prescribed by our senior hand therapists, you can speed your recovery.
+These exercises will be specific to your needs; if you do them as prescribed by our senior hand therapists, you can speed up your recovery.

 If a brace or splint is recommended for you to use on your wrist, we will explain how often you should remove it, and any exercises to do when it is removed.